 Long-term employee retention strategies

-Between finding new employees and retaining the ones you already have, the latter is the best option (most of the time).
+Between hiring new employees and retaining the ones you already have, retaining them is the better option (most of the time).
 Experienced employees possess valuable institutional knowledge that can’t be replaced overnight.
 Their insights improve decision-making and efficiency across projects or tasks.

 High retention rates also enhance team morale; colleagues develop strong working relationships over time, fostering collaboration in ways new teams can’t immediately replicate.